 Do you know a young man or woman who is a freshmen in college?
 Maybe you’re a Legacy graduate enjoying your first year

 away from home.
 Dr. Rob Rienow believes there is one question that is more important than any other for students to consider.
 Read more.

 Other Resources & Activities

-PAWS-itive Parade – Students in PreK through 4th grades have the opportunity to earn tickets for exhibiting Christ-like character at school and march in our on-campus quarterly parade.
+PAWS-itive Parade – Students in PreK through 4th grades have the opportunity to earn tickets for exhibiting Christ-like character at school and march in our on-campus parade.